stuartdotnet/employeemonthlypayslip/README.md

 # employeemonthlypayslip

+## Introduction

+Small project I did for an coding challenge for a finance company

+## Running the application

 In a console window navigate to the EmployeeMonthlyPayslip\EmployeeMonthlyPayslip folder where the .csproj file is.

 Enter the following command: